 - 4 tablespoons cream cheese or butter

 - 150 grams grated cheese.
 I like a blend of Swiss and Cheddar

 - Preheat the oven to 375 degrees

-- Peel and chop the squash and onion, toss with olive oil and 1 tsp salt, and roast for 25-30 minutes or until tender.
+- Peel and chop the squash and onion, toss with olive oil and salt, and roast for 25-30 minutes or until tender.

 - While the squash is roasting, cook your pasta in plenty of boiling salted water until al dente.

 - Drain the pasta and reserve the cooking water.
 Set the pasta aside.

 - Once the squash and onion are tender, transfer them to your blender or food processer and add the cheeses, mustard, spices, and 1 cup of the pasta cooking water.